S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Introduction

 \subsection{Acknowledgments}

 I would like to thank Peter Scholze for his constant help and encouragement on this project.
 I am particularly grateful for the early access of his fundamental work \cite{2021arXiv210213459F} with Fargues.
 I would like also to thank Xinwen Zhu for comments on the initial draft and sharing ideas with me.
+I would like to also thank the anonymous referee for many detailed suggestions and corrections.
 I am grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.